 Granular user rights, business rules, and other parameters can be put in place in Rendezvous in order to support the internal business processes and scheduling environment that best suits the Health Science Campus.
 UT’s faculty, staff, and students will use the Rendezvous Self-Service module which allows them to request simulation equipment, along with training rooms and other space and resources available to them.
 Everyone involved in the scheduling process, including meeting hosts and attendees, as well as Stobbe’s staff, will now benefit from streamlined operations and increased productivity – and substantial time savings.

-The IISCTM also looks forward to a speedy return on investment, with the Rendezvous system expected to pay for itself twelve times over within just the first year of use.
+The IISCTM also looks forward to a speedy return on investment, with the Rendezvous system expected to pay for itself many times over within just the first year of use.